ibm-cloud-docs/vmware-cross-region-dr/reference-architecture-pattern-name.md

 - The Veeam solution available from {{site.data.keyword.Bluemix_notm}} VMware Solutions Catalog leverages Veeam Availability Suite 12 which consists of Veeam Backup and Replication and Veeam ONE.
 - While the {{site.data.keyword.Bluemix_notm}} automation deploys the optional add-on Veeam service, it deploys it as an-all-in-one deployment scenario.
 While applicable for some use-cases it only provides the base for this disaster recovery pattern.
 Therefore, additional post deployment tasks are required, including; ordering additional private portable subnets, deploying virtual machines, deploying Veeam services onto ESXi hosts and virtual machines.
 - The configuration of the Veeam Backup and Replication server should be configured for a scheduled backup.
 This pattern recommends using an {{site.data.keyword.Bluemix_notm}} Object Storage bucket.
-- For more information on the Veeam components review the following:
+- For more information on the Veeam components, review the following:
   - [Requirements and limitations for VMware backup proxies](https://helpcenter.veeam.com/docs/backup/vsphere/backup_proxy_requirements.html?ver=120).
   - [Transport Modes](https://helpcenter.veeam.com/docs/backup/vsphere/transport_modes.html?ver=120).
   - [VMware backup proxy](https://helpcenter.veeam.com/docs/backup/vsphere/backup_proxy.html?ver=120).